finestcat/PJ381/README.md

 ********************************************
 # Logout
-- User can logout their account by clicking logout link in the home page interface.
+- User can logout their account by clicking logout button in the home page interface.
 - The session will be cleared after the user logout their account

 ********************************************